-I start by helping you set up a free account with Amazon’s Create Space, a publish-on-demand platform.
+I start by helping you set up a free account with Amazon’s publish-on-demand platform.

 I use your photos or Creative Commons images to create your book cover.
 You, of course, have input inot the design and make the final approval.
 I make sure that our cover is printable which means I create the front and back cover, spine and bleed all at the same time.